Practice Samples

 For your practice samples, you will submit two cases that are “typical” of your practice, and they must be different types of cases.
 They will be reviewed by three people and 2 out of 3 must judge your samples as “acceptable.”
 Be sure to include the following in your work samples:

-• a thorough assessment of important cognitive and psychological domains; and
+• a thorough assessment of important cognitive and psychological domains

 In picking which cases to submit, we recommend shying away from the exotic, highly complicated, and controversial cases.
 They may be great for case conferences, but they’re not the best choices for the certification process.
 Remember that cases deemed “acceptable” at this step are simply considered to be OK to defend at the oral examination.
 You will have to be ready to defend all aspects of your practice sample in the oral exam, and you may regret submitting highly complicated cases, every nuance of which you must then consider when preparing for the orals.
 Similarly, you sure don’t want to have to engage in a debate with one of your oral examiners about a controversial issue because you sent in a practice sample that includes controversial diagnoses, procedures, etc.